-As we saw in Fact 1.3, the predicate Q can be defined in somewhat arbitrary way.
+As we saw at the end of the previous section, the predicate Q can be defined in somewhat arbitrary way.
 Showing categoricity of the L-structure amounts to showing that any model M, of an appropriate cardinality, is isomorphic to the model where all the values of l are chosen to be zero; we call such a model a standard model.
 This motivates the following definition:

 Definition 2.1.
-Fix a model or a full structure M. A solution for M is a selector f that chooses (in a compatible way) one element of the fiber in G^ above each element of K and one element of the fiber in H^ above each element of K. Formally, f is a pair of functions (g,h), where $g:K(M) \to G^(M)$ and $h:K(M) \to H^(M)$ such that $\pi_G g$ and $\pi_H h$ are the identity and for each compatible (k+1)-tuple u_1, \ldots, u{k+1} :
+Fix a model M. A solution for M is a selector f that chooses (in a compatible way) one element of the fiber in G^ above each element of K and one element of the fiber in H^ above each element of K. Formally, f is a pair of functions (g, h), where $g : K(M) \to G^(M)$ and $h : K(M) \to H^(M)$ such that π{Gg} and $\pi{H}h$ are the identity and for each compatible (k + 1) tuple u_1, \ldots, u{k+1} :